ccamlr/CCAMLRGIS/cran-comments.md

 ## Notes about CRAN edits

+* Moved all oprations from sp/raster to sf/terra
 * Now the vignette links to the GitHub README to avoid CRAN Checks issues
 * Added create_Pies() and add_PieLegend() functions
 * Added load_Bathy() function